KohaILS/koha-manual-zh-cn/source/opac.rst

 Once the form is submitted the data will be saved to the :ref:`Acquisitions <managing-purchase-suggestions-label>` module for the librarians to manage.

+If a purchase suggestion has been ordered through the Acquisitions Module, the patron's purchase suggestion title will be clickable and bring the patron directly to the ordered record in the OPAC.